scrapoxy/scraping-workshop/README.md

 To simplify the installation process,
-I've pre-configured an Ubuntu virtual machine for you with Chrome, VSCode, Python, Node.js, Playwright, and all the necessary dependencies for this workshop.
+I've pre-configured an Ubuntu virtual machine for you with all the necessary dependencies for this workshop.

 You can download it **[from this link](https://bit.ly/scwsfiles).**

+The VM requires 8 Go RAM and 2 vCPU.

+Credentials are: `vboxguest / changeme`.

+_Note: If the network is too slow, I have USB drives available with the VM._

+#### VirtualBox - Linux & Windows

 The virtual machine is in OVA format and can be easily imported into [VirtualBox](https://www.virtualbox.org) or [VMware](https://www.vmware.com).

-I have also included the installation binaries for Ubuntu Linux, macOS, and Windows.

-_Note: If the network is too slow, I have USB drives available with the VM._

 Click on `Import Appliance` and choose the OVA file you downloaded.
-The VM requires 8 Go RAM and 2 vCPU.

 I recommend switching the network setting from NAT to **Bridge Adapter** for improved performance.

+#### VirtualBox - MacOS M1

+I create an ARM64 version of the VM for MacOS M1 (experimental).

+The VM is a zipped Virtualbox VM.
+You can unzip it and open it with Virtualbox.

 ### Linux